Skip to main content

 • English

 Nurses are critical in addressing the great health challenges we now face.
 For the first time, Global Health and Nursing provides an overview of global health issues specifically for nurses.
 Critical topics covered in this exciting new book include the social determinants of health, planetary health, globalisation and migration.
 It highlights the importance of investment in the nursing profession, the role of gender, and how nurses can find a global voice to become influential leaders as we rebuild health systems post-pandemic.
-Written by Dr Barbara Stilwell, one of the UK’s most influential nurses and a champion for health workers and strong health systems, the book is suitable for all those interested in global health, including postgraduate nurses, nurse educators, practising nurses and nurses taking global health programmes.
+Edited by Dr Barbara Stilwell, one of the UK’s most influential nurses and a champion for health workers and strong health systems, the book is suitable for all those interested in global health, including postgraduate nurses, nurse educators, practising nurses and nurses taking global health programmes.